-- 4. The Childcare Act 2006 (the Act) establishes Her Majesty's Chief Inspector of Education, Children's Services and Skills (HMCI) as the authority for the regulation of childminding and childcare on domestic and non-domestic premises in England.
+- 4. The Childcare Act 2006 (the Act)3 establishes Her Majesty's Chief Inspector of Education, Children's Services and Skills (HMCI) as the authority for regulating childminding4 and childcare on domestic and non-domestic premises5 in England.
 It gives HMCI responsibility for the registration and inspection of providers registered on the Early Years Register and the Childcare Register and the responsibility for enforcement where it appears that legal requirements are not being met. - 5.
 The Act and associated regulations set out the requirements with which providers must comply and against which their provision is regulated.
-This includes the Statutory Framework for the Early Years Foundation Stage. - 6.
-Setting up and operating early years provision also entails compliance with other statutory requirements, for example those relating to planning and building control, health and safety, employment law, food and hygiene, disability and anti-discriminatory legislation.
+This includes the Statutory Framework for the Early Years Foundation Stage.6 - 6.
+When providers set up and operate early years provision they must also ensure compliance with other statutory requirements, for example those relating to planning and building control, health and safety, employment law, food and hygiene, disability and anti-discriminatory legislation.
 These are not within Ofsted's remit.